School Talks and Workshops

 Are you looking for an experienced guest speaker to lead an informative, educational, age appropriate and engaging talk with your students on the issue of plastic marine pollution and related topics such as waste reduction and recycling?

-Read below to find out how you can book Plastic Free Seas to come in for a talk or workshop in English or Cantonese.
+Read below to find out how you can book Plastic Free Seas for a talk or workshop in English or Cantonese.

 Why Book a Talk or Workshop?

 Over 220 schools in Hong Kong have had Plastic Free Seas come in and deliver an engaging talk on plastic pollution, and we have reached more than 111,000 students.
 Group sizes range from small group sessions to single classes, year groups and school assemblies, and we have age appropriate talks for students in nursery school through to University.